nikkamalf/tradingpulse/readme.md

-Designed to track and analyse the price of gold.
+Designed to track and analyse the price of securities.
 Selected users will receive buy/sell signals via email.